isaacbm92/Crime-Analysis-of-Mexico-City/README.md

 To help solve this problem, It would be nice to count with a tool capable to tell if a particular place is under a risky zone at a given time: this tool will not only help tourists to avoid this zones, but also locals and people who needs to travel constantly accross a particular city like taxi drivers or transporters.
 With this tool, administrative dependencies of justice of a city as well as service providers like Uber, can bring more safety to their citizens and customers.

-The aim of this project is to established the foundations of this tool by answering the question "What are the most insecure colonies for a tourist to visit?."
+The aim of this project is to established the foundations of this tool by answering the question "What are the most insecure colonies for a tourist to visit in Cuauhtémoc?."

 In order to accomplish this, an analysis will be carry on the data from the colonies and the crimes (provided by the Data Portal of Mexico City [3]) of one of the most historic and cultural boroughs of the Mexico City, Cuauhtémoc [4], by using the Foursquare Places API to retrieve the most important venues around a given colony.